 From Suvarnabhumi Airport

 By taxi: The most convenient and, of course, the most expensive.
 You can take a taxi from Gate 4 and 7 of the passenger terminal – make sure to ask them to put the meter on!
-It takes between 40-50 minutes and ranges from 350 to 450 THB (7.50 – 10 GBP).
+It takes between 40 and 50 minutes and ranges from 350 to 450 THB (11.00 to 14.00 USD/9.00 to 11.50 GBP).
 You can also book a Grab taxi via the Grab app, which usually ends up slightly cheaper.

-Public Van: The vans make stops along the route to Victory Monument in the city center, ensuring they take a bit longer than a taxi – about 45 minutes to an hour depending on the number of drop-offs.
-Usually the cost is 40 THB (1 GBP) and from Victory Monument you can either walk, or take another bus, van or Skytrain.
+Public Van: The vans make stops along the route to Victory Monument in the city centre, ensuring they take a bit longer than a taxi – about 45 minutes to an hour depending on the number of drop-offs.
+Usually the cost is 40 THB (1.25 USD/1.00 GBP) and from Victory Monument you can either walk, or take another bus, van or Skytrain.

 From Don Mueang Airport

 By taxi: The airport is about 24 km from downtown Bangkok, and taxi is the easiest way to travel between the two points.
-The journey takes between 30-60 minutes depending on traffic and price ranges from 300-400 THB (7.50 – 10.00 GBP)
+The journey takes between 30 and 60 minutes depending on traffic and price ranges from 300 and 400 THB (9.25 to 12.50 USD/7.75 to 10.25 GBP).

-By bus: A more affordable option is to take Bus No 29 which costs 20 THB (0.5 GBP).
-This takes between 45-75 minutes.
+By bus: A more affordable option is to take Bus No 29 which costs 20 THB (0.65 USD/0.50 GBP).
+This takes between 45 and 75 minutes to reach downtown Bangkok.

 Here are a few of our favourite tips for Bangkok: